plentymarkets/docs-raw/plentyInterface/Item.md

 ### VariationStockMovement<a name="item_models_variationstockmovement"></a>

-The variation stock movement model.
+The variation stock movement model

 #### Namespace